kukuu/management-consultancy/README.md

 # Management Consultancy

+- Framework for Best Practices
+- The 10 Commandments
+- Key Considerations for Alignment (ICCS)
+- Tools

 ## Framework for Best Practices

 Management Consultancy process involves a systematic approach to requirement gathering, technology alignment, planning, implementation, testing, training, and ongoing support.
 Throughout each stage, a combination of communication tools, project management platforms, development environments, testing frameworks, and monitoring solutions ensure a successful digital transformation aligned with client goals and industry best practices.
 Hereby explain the steps: